Scammers love their victims to be uninformed.

 Verify that the contractor has valid insurance that covers their employees in the event of an accident.
 Otherwise, they may intentionally injure themselves just to rack up as many charges as possible.

-For summertime vacation rentals and/or timeshare opportunities, always check the seller’s phone number and address, as well as the address of the property they’re promoting.
 In addition, ask for references of past clients and always pay using a method that can be easily tracked and disputed (such as a major credit card or PayPal) should things go south.

 Did you already fall victim to a scam?